danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 If a `maybe` node is *not* used in those contexts, then it is a fatal error for the node in question to evaluate to void.

+#### `void` &mdash; `@void`

+This is an expression node which always evaluates to void.
+Technically, it can occur anywhere any other expression node might be used, but as a practical matter it is only possibly valid as the `value` binding of a `maybe` node.

+**Note:** Internal to the parsing code, `void` nodes can show up in intermediate forms in places other than `maybe` payloads.

 <br><br>
 ### Statement Nodes